EmmaB/try_programming/chapters/script.md

 \end{aside}

-Open the file `app/config/routes.rb` in Cloud 9.
+Open the file `app/config/routes.rb` in Cloud Nine.
 Add the following in, on the second line of the file:

 ```
   root 'works#index'